 Note to anyone who might have been brought here by a search for GNU: This is not the Free Software Foundation site.
 If it's the GNU Operating System you're looking for, follow this link.

 We at gnusystems have been doing bookkeeping, consulting and training in the Sudbury-Manitoulin area since 2000, when partners Pam Jackson and Gary Fuhrman moved from Sudbury to Manitoulin Island (north central Ontario, Canada).
-While we continue to serve clients on-site in both Sudbury and Manitoulin, most of the consulting work is now done from our Manitoulin office by remote link to the client's computer.
+Pam is mostly retired now but still does occasional training and remote sessions.
+You can reach her at (705) 210-0529.

 XLGL is a third-party software tool we use to quickly and easily transfer data from Sage 50™ into Excel spreadsheets, which greatly simplifies financial reporting.
 Now you can buy XLGL online, directly from the source, by clicking on this link: Purchase XLGL.
 You can learn more about XLGL by clicking on the logo to the left.